ChloeL-E/msp3-trailfinders/README.md

 - For guidance relating to the login and register functionality the following resources were utilised: [The Code City](https://www.youtube.com/watch?v=lAY7nXh83fI) and [Geeks for Geeks](https://www.geeksforgeeks.org/how-to-add-authentication-to-your-app-with-flask-login/?ref=previous_article)

-- For guidance when creating a responsive navbar [Stack Overflow](https://stackoverflow.com/questions/36317334/bootstrap-footer-links-full-width-and-two-column-on-mobile)
+- For guidance when creating a responsive navbar [Stack Overflow](https://stackoverflow.com/questions/36317334/bootstrap-footer-links-full-width-and-two-column-on-mobile), (https://stackoverflow.com/questions/15591620/how-to-retrieve-session-data-with-flask) for information on how to retrieve session data using flask and (https://stackoverflow.com/questions/6750017/how-to-query-database-by-id-using-sqlalchemy) refressher on how to query the datatbase

--

 - [Codemy](https://www.youtube.com/watch?v=WqHtmz8Ibn8&list=PLCC34OHNcOtolz2Vd9ZSeSXWc8Bq23yEz&index=34) flask series was used for assistance further understanding jinja templating.
 Particularly assisted with login functionality.